Konamiman/Nextor/README.md

 Nextor is a disk operating system for MSX computers.
 It is built on top of the source code of MSX-DOS 2.31.

+### Important note ###

+MSX-DOS 2.31 code is **not** open source.
+Therefore, neither is Nextor's, sadly.

+You have access to the Nextor source code because you have been explicitly granted access to it.
+Please do **NOT** share/redistribute any part of it.

 ### How to build Nextor ###

 You need: